Sony BBC Earth

-Sony BBC Earth is an Indian pay television channel owned by BBC Studios and Culver Max Entertainment.
+Sony BBC Earth is an Indian pay television channel owned by BBC Studios and Sony Pictures Networks.
 The channel broadcasts BBC programming in English, Hindi, Tamil and Telugu through its four audio tracks available.
 The BBC entered into a joint venture with Multi Screen Media to launch the channel in India, which was finally launched on 6 March 2017, following regulatory approval of the joint venture.